Investors braced for a bumpy ride ahead of Pep Boys -- Manny, Moe & Jack's

 What analysts say:

-- Buy, sell, or hold?: Analysts are bullish on this stock with four analysts rating it as a buy and only one rating it as a sell.
+- Buy, sell, or hold?: Analysts think investors should stand pat on Pep Boys, with three out of five analysts rating it a hold.
 Analysts don't like Pep Boys as much as competitor U.S. Auto Parts Network overall.
-While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.
+Three out of seven analysts rate U.S. Auto Parts Network a buy compared to one out of five for Pep Boys.

-- Revenue forecasts: On average, analysts predict $528.4 million in revenue this quarter.
-That would represent a rise of 4.7% from the year-ago quarter.
+- Revenue Forecasts: On average, analysts predict $502.5 million in revenue this quarter.
+That would represent a rise of 5.3% from the year-ago quarter.

 What our community says:

-Pep Boys' profit has risen year over year by an average of more than twofold over the past five quarters.
+Pep Boys' profit has risen year over year by an average of 81.6% over the past five quarters.
 Revenue has now gone up for three straight quarters.

 We can help you keep tabs on your companies with My Watchlist, our free, personalized service.
-Add Pep Boys now.
+Add Pep Boys -- Manny, Moe & Jack now.